 Are you looking to travel during this lockdown for emergency purposes – All You Need to Know on Travel, Driving, E-passes, and More

 This is the first and foremost step towards vehicle care during this lockdown.
-Make sure that your vehicle is parked in a covered spot or parking.
+Make sure that your car is parked in a covered spot or parking.
 However, if you don’t have one, cover your car or bike with a vehicle cover.
-This is required in order to protect your prized possession from sunlight and bird poops.
+This is required in order to protect your car from sunlight damage and bird poop.
 Moreover, a car or bike cover also prevents the collection of leaves and flowers on the vehicle during prolonged parking.

-As your vehicle has to be parked for a significant amount of time, it is important to prevent its battery from getting discharged.
+As your car has to be parked for a significant amount of time, it is important to prevent its battery from getting discharged.
 For this, disconnect the battery of your vehicle by removing the negative terminal.
 If you don’t intend to do so, you can also opt to start your car once a week and keep the engine running for a few minutes in order to ensure the normal functioning of the battery and prevent it from running out of juice.
-However, as safety and preventive measure in terms of the Coronavirus spread, it has to be noted that while you go out to start or check your vehicle, it is utterly important to wear gloves and face mask at all times.
+However, as safety and preventive measure in terms of the virus spread, it has to be noted that while you go out to start or check your vehicle, it is utterly important to wear a face mask and sanitize whenever needed.
 Also, take care to wash your hands properly with soap and sanitize them once you are back in your home.

-Engaging the handbrake for a long time can result in brake drums getting jammed, might put trouble once you decide to drive after the lockdown.
+Parking the car using a handbrake for a long time can result in brake drums getting jammed, which might put you in trouble once you decide to drive after the lockdown.
 Instead, park the car in 1st gear or place a wedge behind the wheel to prevent the car from rolling

 Ensure all the necessary fluid levels like engine oil, brake oil, coolant, etc are sufficient.
 Lubrication ensures the smooth working of the internal components and hence, doing so will not only increase their life but will also ensure smoother functioning whenever you take your vehicle out once the lockdown lifts.